 Finally, threats to \emph{external validity} concern the generalization of our findings.
-The number of experimented test case scenarios in our study is larger than in previous studies \cite{DBLP:conf/issta/GambiMF19} and we experimented with different AI-engines.
-However, our results could be not generalizable with the universe of general open-source CPS simulation environments used in other domains.
+The number of experimented test case scenarios in our study is larger than in previous studies \cite{GambiMF19} and we experimented with different AI engines.
+However, our results could not generalize with the universe of general open-source CPS simulation environments used in other domains.
 Therefore, further studies considering more SDC data, other CPS domains, and different safety requirements are expected.
-To minimize potential external validity in our evaluation setting, we followed the guidelines by Arcuri {\em et al.} \cite{ArcuriB14}: we compare the results of \approach with randomized test generation algorithms (the baseline approaches described in Section \ref{sec:study}) presented and repeated the experiment 30 times.
-Finally, we applied sound non-parametric statistical tests and statistics to analyse the achieved results.
+To minimize potential external validity in our evaluation setting, we followed the guidelines by Arcuri {\em et al.} \cite{ArcuriB14}: we compared the results of \approach with randomized test generation algorithms (the baseline approaches described in Section \ref{sec:study}) presented and repeated the experiment 30 times.
+Finally, we applied sound non-parametric statistical tests and statistics to analyze the achieved results.